Dynamic Grasping with a Learned Meta-Controller: Experiments

 \textbf{Online-IK}.
 This method discretizes the predictable range $[0s, 8s]$ into $N$ segments.
 It computes the predicted poses at the centers of these segments and selects the look-ahead time of the pose that is farthest away with a valid IK solution.
 Choosing a pose that is far reserves enough time for motion and grasp planning.
 In general, choosing a predicted pose that far incurs higher error in prediction accuracy.
 However, for this baseline in practice, due to the large computation time, reserving more time plays a more important factor.
 The number of segments $N$ brings another trade-off into the dynamic grasping system.
 Higher $N$ allows for a more accurate IK estimate of the entire predictable range, but it also takes a longer time.
 We found through experiments that $N=3$ strikes the right balance for this trade-off.
 For time budget, we use the value found in \textit{Grid-search}.

 \textbf{Online-reachability}.
 This method is an extension from \textit{Online-IK}.
 After computing the IK for the $N$ predicted poses, for those poses with a valid IK solution, this method further computes their reachability values, namely, how easy it is to plan a collision-free path to those poses.
-See the appendix about how to compute reachability.
+Given a time-budget $T_T$, to compute the reachability of a particular predicted pose, it attempts to plan a motion towards that pose $M$ times. $t_i$ denotes the motion planning time for the $i$-th attempt.
+Then the reachability value $R$ is computed as When all the attempts fail, namely, the entire time budget is used up, then the reachability value of that pose is 0.
 This method chooses the look-ahead time such that the predicted pose has the largest reachability.
 It uses the fixed time budget found in \textit{Grid-search}.

 \textbf{MC (T), MC (L)}.
 These are ablations that learn to control only time budget \textit{or} look-ahead time, respectively, while the other one is the fixed value found in the \textit{Grid-search}.